-For more disclosures about the quantitative effects of these risks exposures and the Group's objectives, policies and processes for measuring and managing the above mentioned risks, please refer to note 6(u).
+For more disclosures about the quantitative effects of these risks exposures and the Group's objectives, policies and processes for measuring and managing the above mentioned risks, please refer to note 6(t).

-(w) Capital management
+(v) Capital management

 The Board's policy is to maintain a strong capital base in order to maintain investor, creditor and market confidence and to sustain future development of the business.
-Capital consists of ordinary shares, paid-in capital, and retained earnings.
-As of December 31, 2022 and 2021, the Group's equity-to-asset ratios were 52% and 49%, respectively.
-There were no changes in the Group's approach to capital management as of December 31, 2022.
+Capital consists of ordinary shares, paid-in capital, retained earnings and other equity.
+As of December 31, 2023 and 2022, the Group's equity-to-asset ratios were 52% and 52%, respectively.
+There were no changes in the Group's approach to capital management as of December 31, 2023.

-(x) Investing and financing activities not affecting current cash flow
+(w) Investing and financing activities not affecting current cash flow

-The Group's investing and financing activities which did not affect the current cash flow in the years ended December 31, 2022 and 2021, were as follows:
+The Group's investing and financing activities which did not affect the current cash flow in the years ended December 31, 2023 and 2022, were as follows: